rajnathsah/Oracle-Scripts-and-Notes/SQL Loader/README.md

 ```
 7. Restriction on parallel load:-
   1.Indexes are not maintained when a parallel direct path load is performed.
 You will need to rebuild all indexes on the table being         loaded   after the load is complete.
   2. There is no communication between the concurrent load sessions.
 Therefore, you can only append rows to a table.
-The TRUNCATE,              REPLACE,     and INSERT options of SQL*Loader cannot be used for a parallel direct path load.
+The TRUNCATE,              REPLACE and INSERT options of SQL*Loader cannot be used for a parallel direct path load.
   3. All referential integrity and CHECK constraints on the table being loaded must be disabled for the duration of the load.
   4. All triggers on the table being loaded must be disabled for the duration of the load.

 Happy learning